Ayurveda Tips for Monsoon

 - Keep the surrounding dry and clean and not to allow water to get accumulated around.

 - Keep body warm, to protect any attack from viruses as and when body temperature goes down.

-- Avoid entering into air-conditioned room with wet hair and damp clothes.
+- Avoid entering into an air-conditioned room with wet hair and damp clothes.

 - Feet are required to be kept dry.

-- Use of Fumigative disinfectant like loban and dry neem leaves for drying cloths and killing insects/bacteria is recommended.
+- Use of Fumigative disinfectants like loban and dry neem leaves for drying cloths and killing insects/bacteria is recommended.

-- Use of Perfumes is advocated in this season.
+- The use of Perfumes is advocated in this season.

-NOTE As per Ayurveda abrupt changes of diet and life style suitable for particular season is need to be avoided.
-The changes must be gradual over a period of 15 days by give up the earlier lifestyle and adopting new one for the acclimatization.
-If abrupt changes are brought body, may not be able to cope with them and this could lead to problems
+NOTE As per Ayurveda abrupt changes of diet and lifestyle suitable for a particular season is need to be avoided.
+The changes must be gradual over a period of 15 days by giving up the earlier lifestyle and adopting a new one for the acclimatization.
+If abrupt changes are brought the body, may not be able to cope with them and this could lead to problems

 The holistic rejuvenation process consisting of a special diet, lifestyle and effective Ayurvedic therapies to be followed is characterized as Monsoon Ayurveda.

 Monsoon is a time when the body’s immunity drops, thus proper care should be taken to prevent possible illnesses.